 Former Rule 3015(g), titled “Modification of Plan After Confirmation,” has been moved to a new subsection, Amended Rule 3015(h).
 Similar to the former version of Rule 3015(d), debtors may now serve all interested parties with either the proposed modification or a summary of the proposed modification of the plan.

 Confirmation of the Chapter 12 and Chapter 13 Plans – Plan Terms May Control Secured Claim Amount

 Amended Rule 3015(g) contains an entirely new subsection, entitled, “Effect of Confirmation.”
-Section 1 of Amended Rule 3015(g) states that a confirmed plan will control the amount of a secured claim under Amended Rule 3012 and is binding on the holder of the secured claim.
+Section 1 of Amended Rule 3015(g) states that a confirmed plan controls the amount of a secured claim under Amended Rule 3012 and is binding on the holder of the secured claim.
 Filing a proof of claim with a contradictory secured claim amount is insufficient to challenge the amount of the secured claim as determined in a Chapter 12 or Chapter 13 plan.
-Likewise, the amount of the secured claim as determined by the plan will override the amount of the secured claim set out in the debtor’s schedules.
+Likewise, the amount of the secured claim as determined by the plan overrides the amount of the secured claim set out in the debtor’s schedules.
 Even if there is a pending objection to a creditor’s secured claim, if the plan lists a contradictory secured claim amount, the creditor must object to the plan if the creditor wishes to defend the amount of its secured claim.